Venice Lido: Military island

 In 1335 the Gagiandra (turtle in Venetian) was built.
 It was a platform for artillery which was placed in the Lido channel which went from the Lido inlet to Venice.
 It was broad and tapered at the stern and bow.
 It was covered by a metal plate which acted as a shield.
 The canons were sticking out of this shield.
 This gave it the appearance of the head, tail and legs of a turtle.
 The platform was placed between the Castel Vecchio (Old Castle) at San Nicolò and the Castel Novo (New Castle) on the Vignole island.
 These two islands and the island of Certosa formed the shores of the channel.
 An iron chain was placed across the channel.
 It was supported by the Gagiandra and two rafts placed midway between the "turtle" and the two shores.
 The chain was kept close to the surface of the water to prevent enemy ships to pass above it.

 In 1379 Genoa attacked the lagoon in the War of Chioggia (1379–80).
 Two towers were built as platforms for crossbows and cannons at the Castel Vecchio and Novo forts (on the Lido and Vignole islands) on the two sides of the Lido channel, to further protect the entrance to the lagoon.
 Small boats which were chained together were placed between the two towers.
 Between them there were three ships with archers covered with fresh hides to protect them from fire.
-A ditch and earthen rampant strengthened with stone were created to protect the S. Nicoló abbey.
+A ditch and earthen rampart strengthened with stone were created to protect the S. Nicoló abbey.
 Eventually Venice won the war.

 In 1409 an admiralty was established at S. Nicolò.
 1520 The Council of Ten build a building to house its offices and barracks for its officers who were entrusted with monitoring Lido, its fortresses, its inlet and the way the sea changed its beaches.
 This was called the Casa Rossa (Red House).

 In the 16th century, with the Turkish conquests in south-eastern Europe and the eastern Mediterranean, which were a threat to the Venetian dominion in that part of the Mediterranean the Turks were also considered a threat to Venice itself.